Yoast/developer/docs/features/seo-tags/meta-robots/functional-specification.md

 sidebar_label: Specification
 description: An overview of how meta robots tags work in Yoast SEO.
 ---
 Yoast SEO always outputs a _meta robots_ tag in the `<head>` of every page.
-When a user wishes to proactively restrict the crawling, indexing, or presentation of a page by search engines, we alter the content of that tag.
+When a user wishes to proactively restrict the crawling, indexing, or presentation of a page by search engines (via our [controls](/features/controls/overview.md), we alter the content of that tag.

 The tag takes the following format: `<meta name="robots" content="{{values}}" />`.